spacecat81/spacecat81/README.md

 # Hi, I'm Gleb! 👋

-I am a passionate student at Polish-Japanese Academy of Information Technology, driven by a curiosity for technology and a love for writing.
+I am a passionate student at Polish-Japanese Academy of Information Technology, driven by a curiosity for technology and a love for coding.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ## 🚀 About Me